divan/blog/content/posts/181201_fountain_codes_txqr.md

 Fountain codes are definitely an exciting thing to work with.
 Being non-trivial, but simple, narrow scoped, but extremely useful, clever and fast, they undoubtedly fall into the "cool algorithms" bucket.
 They're one of those algorithms that can give you awe once you understand how they work.

-For txqr, they offered dramatic performance and reliability improvements, and I'm looking forward to play with more efficient algorithms than LT codes.
+For txqr, they offered dramatic performance and reliability improvements, and I'm looking forward to play with more efficient algorithms than LT codes, and implement proper API adapted to the streamline nature of fountain codes.

 Gomobile and Gopherjs, again, showed their awesomeness by decreasing the hassle of using already written and tested code in the browser and mobile platforms to a lowest possible minimum.